 Light lines

-I wake up on the traditional and unceded territories of the Sḵwx̱wú7mesh (Squamish) and səl̓ilwətaɬ (Tsleil-Waututh) Nations.
+I wake up in my new place, on the traditional and unceded territories of the Sḵwx̱wú7mesh (Squamish) and səl̓ilwətaɬ (Tsleil-Waututh) Nations.
 Having spent my winter in this space, I have learned, the hard way, of the importance of sunshine and vitamin D (or rather, the lack of thereof and effects on health).
 Through catching the lines of sunshine on the walls of my apartment, I am trying to honour the shifting of time, including my own aging…